Swiftal13/The-Self-taught-Computer-Scientist/Algorithms.md

 - Effectiveness: you can peform each operation precisely to solve the problem
 - Finiteness: algorithm stops after a finite number of steps

-The magnitude of algorithms are measured by Time and Space complexity A complexity is symbolised using the big O notation
+The magnitude of algorithms are measured by Time and Space complexity<br>
+A complexity is symbolised using the big O notation